i2p/i2p.i2p/installer/resources/checklist.md

   - `ant testcripts` to verify that all updated translations are valid
-  - For any invalid that break the test, fix up the po file manually, or fix on tx and pull again, or (if new) comment out in .tx/config (add a comment why) and delete the po file
+  - For any invalid that break the test, fix up the po file manually, or fix on tx and pull again, or (if new) comment out in .tx/config (add a comment why) and delete the po file.
+    See instructions in .tx/config for fixing up getopt properties files.
   - `installer/resources/poupdate-man.sh` to generate new man page translations (requires po4a package)
   - `mtn add` for any new po files